Elena6918/Elena6918.github.io/_posts/2025-7-11-deepfake.md

 Further down the path, I also experimented with two additional tasks:

-1. **Cross-modal reconstruction** — using audio to reconstruct video features, or vice versa
+1. **Cross-modal reconstruction**: using audio to reconstruct video features, or vice versa
-2. **Motion-based segment matching** — determining whether a given audio snippet corresponds to a visual motion segment
+2. **Motion-based segment matching**: determining whether a given audio snippet corresponds to a visual motion segment

 Both attempts failed, likely due to the limitations of using a small, general-purpose audio-visual dataset.
 For example, the same event label (like “bell ring”) can appear with vastly different sounds and visual contexts, making it hard for the model to learn consistent cross-modal correspondences.

 In hindsight, this line of work is more aligned with **audio-visual event localization**, where aligning semantics across modalities is already known to be challenging.

 Moreover, cross-modal reconstruction may simply be too difficult on general datasets.
 While audio and visual motion in speech are tightly correlated due to shared underlying articulatory dynamics, general events lack that structure.
-Learning robust semantic representations in this setting would likely require much larger datasets with many instances per class—otherwise, the model risks overfitting or collapsing into shortcut features.
+Learning robust semantic representations in this setting would likely require much larger datasets with many instances per class --- otherwise, the model risks overfitting or collapsing into shortcut features.

 <br>

 ### Ideas I Didn't Pursue (but Still Like)

+Either of them requires pre-training on a large dataset.

 **1. Speaking Style Modeling**

-Instead of phoneme-level synchrony, model **speaking style** over longer clips—5 to 10 seconds.
+Instead of phoneme-level synchrony, model **speaking style** over longer clips (5 to 10 seconds).

 - Temporal rhythm, prosody, gesture intensity
 - Contrastive learning could group similar styles together